numpy/numpy/doc/source/user/basics.rec.rst

      Offsets may be chosen such that the fields overlap, though this will mean that assigning to one field may clobber any overlapping field's data.
-As an exception, fields of :class:`object` type cannot overlap with other fields, because of the risk of clobbering the internal object pointer and then dereferencing it.
+As an exception, fields of :class:`numpy.object_` type cannot overlap with other fields, because of the risk of clobbering the internal object pointer and then dereferencing it.